- Arts as forms of praxis, meaning making and cultural expression; Introduction to Drama

-- Kinaesthetic knowing.
-Dance literacy - concepts and skills
+- Kinaesthetic knowing explored through Dance - choreagraphing and performing

 You cannot enrol in this subject if you have successfully completed any of the following subject(s) because they are considered academically equivalent: